UPDATE: 15 August 2022

 Call the NSW Sexual Health Infolink on 1800 451 624 or call your GP or local sexual health clinic via phone or telehealth.

 Remember: do not attend a health service in the first instance – be sure to call first.

 If you are planning to travel overseas …

 The situation with MPXV is changing rapidly.
-If you are planning to travel overseas, it is important to stay informed and remain aware of developments:
+If you are planning to travel overseas, especially to a known MPXV hotspot such as areas in Europe or North America, it is important to stay informed and remain aware of developments: